 One of the most significant differences between handwriting and typing is speed.

 Typing allows information to be recorded quickly, often fast enough to keep up with a lecturer or presentation.
-In practice, this makes it easy to fall into transcription—capturing information word for word without engaging with it.
-Research has shown that when using laptops, students are more likely to transcribe information word for word, whereas handwritten notes tend to involve more summarisation and processing.
-The result is a set of notes that resembles a script rather than a processed understanding of the material.
+In practice, this makes it easy to instead transcribe the presentation word for word without engaging with it.
+Research has shown that when using laptops, students are more likely to transcribe information, whereas handwritten notes tend to involve more summarisation and processing.
+This results in notes that resemble a script rather than a processed understanding of the material.

-In contrast, handwriting is slower.
-This limitation forces selectivity.
-It becomes difficult to write everything down, so decisions have to be made about what is worth recording.
-That process—summarising, rephrasing, and filtering—is where much of the learning occurs.
+In contrast, handwriting is slower, which forces selectivity.
+It’s difficult to write everything down, so decisions have to be made about what is worth recording.
+That process of summarising, rephrasing, and filtering is where much of the learning occurs.

 The Trap Both Methods Share